oscaromeu/k3s-ansible/README.md

 ## TODO

-This project is derived from [k3s-ansible](https://github.com/k3s-io/k3s-ansible) and the goal is to easily spin up and configure k3s cluster with all the needed tools with Ansible.
+This project is derived from [k3s-ansible](https://github.com/k3s-io/k3s-ansible) and the goal is to easily spin up and configure k3s cluster with all the needed tools via Ansible.

 - [X] Debian
 - [X] Ubuntu